collectiveidea/ember-helpers/README.md

 {{/my-component}}
 ```

-Or you can specify that no any additional curried arguments will be ignored.
+Or you can specify that any additional curried arguments will be ignored.

 ```handlebars
 {{#my-component onclick=(run (transition-to 'posts.post' post) curry=false)}}